 There are numerous avenues for further research in the field of compatibility testing, building upon the theoretical basis established in this work.
-These possibilities include:
+These possibilities include the following:

 - 1. Implementation Variations: Expanding on the presented concept by creating various implementations to assess its flexibility and adaptability to different scenarios.
 Other scenarios could also involve completely different industry domains. - 2.
-Multi vendor Compatibility: Evaluating and extending the concept to encompass software and hardware configurations from a range of manufacturers, providing a more comprehensive solution. - 3.
-Automated Test Script: Developing a test script that automates the different phases of the concept, streamlining the compatibility testing process. - 4.
-Data Sources Extension: Expanding the concept to incorporate data from additional sources for determining target and actual states, enhancing its robustness and applicability. - 5.
-Fully Automated Systems: In the future, fully automated compatibility testing systems could significantly benefit test engineers and integrators of industrial control systems.
-This would enable early detection of incompatibilities in various Industry 4.0 components, particularly in the face of new hardware and software developments and changes to existing PLC architectures.
+Multi System Compatibility: Trying to implement the concept with other PLC types from Siemens, such as LOGO or S7-1200. - 3.
+Multi Vendor Compatibility: evaluating and extending the concept to encompass software and hardware configurations from a range of manufacturers, providing a more comprehensive solution. - 4.
+Automated Test Script: developing a test script that automates the different phases of the concept, streamlining the compatibility testing process. - 5.
+Data Source Extension: expanding the concept to incorporate data from additional sources for determining target and actual states, enhancing its robustness and applicability. - 6.
+Fully Automated System: In the future, fully automated compatibility testing systems could significantly benefit test engineers and integrators of industrial control systems.
+This would enable the early detection of incompatibilities in various Industry 4.0 components, particularly in the face of new hardware and software developments and changes to existing PLC architectures.

-These research directions show the potential to advance the field of compatibility testing, making it a valuable asset in the ever-evolving landscape of industrial control systems.
+These research directions show potential to advance the field of compatibility testing, making it a valuable asset in the ever-evolving landscape of industrial control systems.